Aleteia logoAleteia logoAleteia

 In spite of the tragedy of September 11, 2001, Msgr.
 Romano, now assistant chief chaplain of the NYPD, sees the rich spirituality that came out of it.
 “How many people came to me saying ‘I want to go to confession.’
 How many people came back to church.
 How many people still go to church because of that,” he said.

 But 9/11 lives on in the effects it’s had in people’s lives, including Msgr.
 Romano’s.
-Now 71, he said he still suffers from post-traumatic stress and insomnia.
-“I can’t watch any television shows that show the building or talk about it,” he said.
+He still suffers from post-traumatic stress and insomnia and said, “I can’t watch any television shows that show the building or talk about it.”

-Since that day, there have been hundreds of police officers, firefighters and other first responders who have died as a result of health problems stemming from the toxic atmosphere at Ground Zero.
-Just last week, Romano said September 8, “I buried a cop who died of 9/11 disease.”
+Since 9/11, hundreds of police officers, firefighters and other first responders have died as a result of health problems stemming from the toxic atmosphere at Ground Zero, including a policeman buried by Msgr.
+Romano.

 He stays in touch with families of those who perished, such as a police officer’s son who was baptized just 10 days before tragedy hit.
 Most of all, Msgr.
 Romano said, “we never forget.”